cheap vst alternatives

 Guitar Rig alternative: Amplitube

 Well, kind of.
-Yes, Amplitube is a paid/licensed piece of software that has a free of charge version.
+Yes, Amplitube is a paid/licensed piece of software that has a free-of-charge version.
 Guitar rig also has a free version, a demo mode.
 Still, we consider that Amplitube is a good contender if you want to find a Guitar Rig replacement that is also free of charge.
-We decidecated a whole article on comparing Amplitube to Guitar Rig here.
+We decided to do a whole article on comparing Amplitube to Guitar Rig here.

 Ah Auto-tune, the effect we really love to hate here at iDesignSound.
 That is because we consider ourselves serious music makers who don’t really like pop and the pop sound that you can find in basically all mainstream music including a lot of hip hop.